veebch/photon/test/README.md

 ## Testing

-Comparing results to consumer meters and aNikon D850 and a grey card.
+Comparing results with consumer meters and a Nikon D850 and a grey card.